AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/component-basics.md

 ---
 # Component Basics {#component-basics}

 In this chapter we will explore the underlying technology of an Adobe Experience Manager (AEM) Sites Component through a simple `HelloWorld` example.
-Small modifications will be made to an existing component, covering topics of authoring, HTL, Sling Models, Client-side libraries.
+Small modifications are made to an existing component, covering topics of authoring, HTL, Sling Models, Client-side libraries.

 ## Prerequisites {#prerequisites}